-There has never been a better time to eat healthy in Liverpool.
+There has never been a better time to start some healthy eating in Liverpool.

 As you make your way through the city centre and beyond you’ll be met with a number of juice bars, healthy eating restaurants and cafes offering a wide range of raw and vegan delights.